- What is Insane Mode?

-Once the migration is completed and the data has successfully been uploaded to Office 365, the only thing left to do is to delete the data associated to the migration in your Azure storage account.
+Once the migration is completed and the data has successfully been uploaded to Microsoft 365, the only thing left to do is to delete the data associated to the migration in your Azure storage account.
 The steps to delete the associated data can be found here.

 Note: When using the default storage account, your data is automatically deleted after a maximum of one week.